LegendaryGuard/BFP/README.md

 - new call voting HUD box
 - gamemode name in the top of the scoreboard
 - match timer HUD in top-center
+- ESF-style explosion smoke, it can be enabled with `cg_explosionSmoke 2`

 # How to build